arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds.md

 ### Mystical Visions

-Sometimes using the Veils simply reveals discrete bits of information, but others, the mind of the Initiate is send through a complex vision: a short scene in which the Mage experiences the hidden truths.
+Sometimes using the Veils simply reveals discrete bits of information.
+Other times, the mind of the Initiate is sent through a complex vision: a short scene in which the Mage experiences the truth firsthand.
 With experience or luck, a Mage learns to trigger these visions almost at will.
 At any time, the Mage can snap out of the vision if desired.

 On the other hand, visions can also be accidentally triggered by Corruption.
 When this happens, the Mage cannot control the vision or snap out of it without outside intervention.

 ### Revealing Ephemerals